Where to Stay in Kyoto

 - If Kyoto is fully booked, book hotels in Osaka.
 Kyoto is only less than an hour away from Osaka via train.

-I’ve been to Kyoto for 4 times (and counting) and have stayed in different areas in the city.
-I have personally stayed at Royal Park Hotel Kyoto in Downtown Kawaramachi, Hatanaka and Maifukan in Gion, and Hotel Monterey Kyoto in Central Kyoto near Kyoto Station.
+I’ve been to Kyoto for 5 times (and counting) and have stayed in different areas in the city.
+I have personally stayed at Royal Park Hotel Sanjo and Nishiyama Ryokan in Downtown Kawaramachi, Hatanaka and Maifukan in Gion, Hotel Monterey Kyoto in Central Kyoto near Kyoto Station and, Momijiya Bekkan in Kyoto suburb.

-Royal Park Hotel Kyoto is my favorite place to stay in Kyoto due to its unbeatable location in downtown!
+Royal Park Hotel Sanjo is my favorite place to stay in Kyoto due to its unbeatable location in downtown!
 You will never get hungry with countless of restaurants nearby.
 Subway and bus stop are just a 3 minute walk away.
-In case you want to feel transported back in time, just cross the bridge and you’ll get to the cobbled historical streets of Gion in 10 minutes.
+In case you want to feel transported back in time, just cross the bridge and you’ll get to the cobbled historical streets of Gion in 10-15 minutes.
+Choose at least the superior room for more space! 🙂 Book Royal Park Hotel Sanjo in Booking.com or Agoda before rooms get sold out!

 Where to Stay: Kyoto or Osaka?